mjtabaya/fuel-tracker-app/README.md

 * To-do

   * Add specs for react
-  * Use semantic-ui for Home, auth components, and Refuel History form
   * Replace Axios calls with Redux
   * Refactor registration form component to use a custom hook